-An Exhibition of Emerging Artists from the Intermedia + Digital Arts (IMDA) MFA Program at UMBC
+Intermedia + Digital Arts (IMDA) MFA Program at UMBC Exhibition

-2015 MFA thesis candidates: Tim (Silouan) Bubb, Chanan Delivuk, Kata Frederick, Jason Hughes, Meghan Marx and Victor Torres
+2015 MFA thesis candidate exhibit: Tim (Silouan) Bubb, Chanan Delivuk, Kata Frederick, Victor F. Torres, Jason Hughes, and Meghan Marx

 In collaboration with Current Gallery, Jordan Faye Contemporary Art, and Maryland Art Place and in partnership with the Bromo Arts and Entertainment District, INCIDENTAL MATTERS features six MFA thesis candidates is hosted by UMBC’s Center for Art, Design and Visual Culture (CADVC), Department of Visual Arts, and College of Arts, Humanities, and Social Sciences.
 The 2015 MFA thesis exhibition venues for INCIDENTAL MATTERS are located within a short alley walk from each other in two buildings in Baltimore’s downtown Bromo Arts & Entertainment District.